AUA Student is First Author at Johns Hopkins

 American University of Antigua (AUA) College of Medicine student Prathap Jayaram will be presenting an abstract as first author, based on the results of his neuro-oncology elective at The Johns Hopkins University School of Medicine and The Kennedy Krieger Institute at the Society of Neuro-Oncology (SNO) 15th Annual Scientific Meeting in Montreal, Canada.

 A graduate from the Honors College at University of Illinois, Jayaram joined AUA in September 2007.
 Before attending Johns Hopkins, he also conducted research at the University of Illinois Cardiac Research Institute, where he examined the effects of how stem cells mitigate myocardial infarction.
 He also collaborated with physicians from the University of Pennsylvania in producing a higher functioning research portal for life sciences.
-Jayaram was the recipient of the Presidential Award for his basic science class and is more currently a recipient of the AUA Research Scholar Award for clinical sciences.
+Jayaram was the recipient of the Presidential Award for his preclinical science class and is more currently a recipient of the AUA Research Scholar Award for clinical sciences.
 At AUA, he took on a research project with two other AUA students that aimed at explaining the hemodynamic, blood movement, effects of a vertebral artery anomaly, which is a major artery located in the neck.
 The project was presented at two international conferences: The American Association of Anatomy (AAA) in San Diego and an American Association of Clinical Anatomy (AACA) conference in Toronto.
 He is still working on finishing this project with AUA Anatomy Professor Dr. Alan Hrycyshyn.
 On the island and during his clinical rotations, Jayaram was constantly fascinated by academics and research.

 “I’ve always had an active passion for research,” said Jayaram.
 “As students we tend to focus on the ‘what’ but we must challenge ourselves to dig deeper and get to the ‘why’.”